jiaweit2/MicrocontrollersFirmware/README.md

   * Process basic commands for pins (Servo, AW, etc.)

 ### Compatibility
-  Designed for and tested in ESP8266
+  Designed for and tested on ESP8266